 Above: From left: CPCSM board member Mary Burns, CPCSM co-founder David McCaffrey, me, Bishop Thomas Gumbleton, CPCSM co-founder Bill Kummer, Darlene White, Dale Korogi (who at that time was at the Basilica of St. Mary, one of the venues at which Bishop Gumbleton spoke and, in this case celebrated Mass), and Joan Bednarczyk (from the Church of St. Stephen in Anoka, where Gumbleton's talk was entitled "From Fear to Faith: A Catholic Bishop's Personal Journey with His Gay Brother").

-Right: In the lead-up to Bishop Gumbleton's visit to the Twin Cities, one which we billed as a "rare and unprecedented event" (after all, this was an active Roman Catholic bishop speaking out for LGBT people), the Minneapolis-based GLBT publication, Gaze Magazine highlighted "local GLBT Catholics' 20-year struggle with the hierarchy" as its September 30, 1994 cover story.
+Right: In the lead-up to Bishop Gumbleton's visit to the Twin Cities, one which we billed as a "rare and unprecedented event" (after all, this was an active Roman Catholic bishop speaking out for LGBTQ people), the Minneapolis-based GLBT publication, Gaze Magazine highlighted "local GLBT Catholics' 20-year struggle with the hierarchy" as its September 30, 1994 cover story.
 On the magazine's cover, pictured holding a large wooden cross in front of the Basilica of St. Mary, were Dignity Twin Cities president Brian McNeill (center) and CPCSM co-founders Bill Kummer (left) and David McCaffrey.